LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 Putting `set -u` at the top of your script will give you an error if you try to use a variable without setting it first.
 This is particularly handy if you make a typo; for example, `rm -r $delete_mee/*` will call `rm -r /*` if you haven't set `$delete_mee`!

-Bash contains a help system for its built-in commands: `help pushd` tells you information about the `pushd` command.

 ### Customizing Bash